 o Annual temperatures will increase by 2.5°C 2040-2059;

-o The southern and eastern regions are expected to be hardest hit by high temperatures and prolonged heat waves.
+o The southern and eastern regions are expected to be hardest hit by high temperatures and prolonged heatwaves.

 o Urban areas are expected to be at risk of increased heat due to heat island effects in urban areas and limited infrastructure capable of handling demand for active cooling.

-Major concerns have been raised regarding food security in Georgia as Georgian farmers play an important role in providing a safe, secure and affordable food supply to country’s population.
+Major concerns have been raised regarding food security in Georgia as Georgian farmers play an important role in providing a safe, secure, and affordable food supply to the country’s population.
 During 2016-2018, the prevalence of severe food insecurity as a percentage of the total population was on average 7.6% in the country.
-According to the World Food Programme, if Georgia does not take adaptive measures, vulnerability to food insecurity will increase by 11% from the present day on the condition that the country maintains its low levels of GHG emission.
+According to the World Food Programme, if Georgia does not take adaptive measures, vulnerability to food insecurity will increase by 11% from the present day on the condition that the country maintains its low levels of GHG emissions.

 Figure 1.
 Prevalence of severe food insecurity in the total population

-In addition, according to the expert judgment estimated economic losses from all sectors without adaptation measures during 2021-2030 for Georgia will be about 10-12 billion USD.
+In addition, according to the expert judgment, estimated economic losses from all sectors without adaptation measures during 2021-2030 for Georgia will be about 10-12 billion USD.
 Interestingly, the estimated cost of adaptation measures varies from 1.5-2 billion USD.

 CLIMATE CHANGE ON GEORGIA’S AGENDA

 The Government of Georgia (GoG) recognizes climate change as a threat to the country’s sustainable development in the Rural Development Strategy of Georgia 2017-2020 as climate change is likely to have a negative impact on agriculture and its productivity, therefore, it can exacerbate the living condition of rural poor.
-The fundamental constraints in Georgia’s agriculture such as of capital, land fragmentation, and rural poverty have led to low productivity and inefficiency in production.
-As a result, Georgia contributes to high GHG emissions per unit of end product.
+The fundamental constraints in Georgia’s agriculture such as capital, land fragmentation, and rural poverty have led to low productivity and inefficiency in production.
+As a result, Georgia contributes to high GHG emissions per unit of the end product.

 In 2012, Georgia’s Low Emissions Development Strategy (LEDS) was prepared under the US Agency for International Development (USAID) to ensure a low emissions transition and sustainable path for Georgia’s economic development and support climate change mitigation through action in different sectors, including agriculture.
-In this regard, the main objective of LEDS is to support increases in productivity and improve efficiency in Georgian agriculture, while reducing GHG emissions per unit of end product.
+In this regard, the main objective of LEDs is to support increases in productivity and improve efficiency in Georgian agriculture, while reducing GHG emissions per unit of the end product.

 In 2015, Georgia prepared and adopted the Intended Nationally Determined Contributions (INDC) according to which the country plans to reduce its GHG emissions by 15% below the “Business as Usual Scenario” (BAU) for the year 2030.
-This implies reduction in emission intensity per unit of Gross Domestic Product (GDP) by approximately 34% from 2013 to 2030.
+This implies a reduction in emission intensity per unit of Gross Domestic Product (GDP) by approximately 34% from 2013 to 2030.

 Agriculture might serve as a remedy for climate change as the agricultural practices adopted can contribute to climate change mitigation through reducing GHG emissions and increasing resilience to extreme weather events.
-In the upcoming years, several measures are planned for the adaptation of agricultural sector to the climate change in Georgia:
+In the upcoming years, several measures are planned for the adaptation of the agricultural sector to climate change in Georgia:

-o Research and development of emergency response plans for agriculture dealing with the extreme weather events including droughts, floods, etc.
+o Research and development of emergency response plans for agriculture dealing with extreme weather events including droughts, floods, etc.

 o Introduction of innovative irrigation management and water application techniques;

-o Implementation of various site specific anti-erosion measures;
+o Implementation of various site-specific anti-erosion measures;

 o Establishment of information centers for farmers that provides guidance on adaptive management of agriculture.